 - For those looking for a lifetime income.

 - Principal Protection

 This Annuity has more bad features than good ones.
-The high guarantees that supposedly gives you are nowhere near as they tell you when you add all the fees together.
+The high guarantees it supposedly gives you are nowhere near as they tell you when you add all the fees together.
 However, if you have this annuity and you purchased the Plus contract you have the opportunity to may be overcome those fees by contributing each year to this annuity.

 As I have mentioned in other reviews, you have to be careful when you buy a variable annuity because they usually come with high fees that agents tent to hide from you.
 That’s why it is important before buying an annuity doing your research and potentially contacting a fiduciary advisor that puts your interest before his own.